Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/03_PPO.md

 - Type: PPO is an on-policy, actor-critic reinforcement learning algorithm.
 - Goal: To train a policy network (the "actor") that maps states to actions, and often a value network (the "critic") that estimates the value of states, with the aim of maximizing the expected cumulative reward.
 - Core Idea: To perform policy updates iteratively, similar to standard policy gradient methods, but with a mechanism that constrains the updates to be relatively small.
 This prevents the policy from changing too drastically in a single step, which can lead to catastrophic performance drops (a common issue in policy gradient methods).
+- It uses a stochastic policy (not a deterministic one) - meaning that given a state, the policy outputs a probability distribution over actions, and actions are sampled from this distribution.
+It uses policy gradients to update the policy parameters based on the collected data.

 # Why PPO?
 - Vanilla Policy Gradient (VPG) / REINFORCE have a big issue that we have to choose the correct learning rate.
 (It is just like Gradient Descent)